infrarik/teslamatemail/README.md

 - **Strengthened PIN security**: server-side verification, invisible in page source.
 5-minute lockout after 3 failed attempts with countdown display.
 - **Enriched altitude map (3D)**: full tooltips on all markers with time, altitude, temperature and city (automatic Nominatim geocoding).
 - **Improved mobile interface**: collapsible info panel with a single button.
+- **Automatic update detection**: the main screen silently checks whether a new version is available on GitHub.
+A yellow banner appears with an **Update** button that automatically downloads the files to `/tmp`.

 ---